CFSAN-Biostatistics/snp-pipeline/docs/reproducible.rst

 Correct Results
 ===============

-As we have constructed our pipeline, we have found problems both in our own software and in the various packages we use.
-To this point we have found two problems worth mentioning here.
+As we have constructed our pipeline, we have found problems in our own software and in the various packages we use.
+To this point we have found one problem worth mentioning here.

-**SAMtools first and last base SNPs not called**

-The first of last position in the reference may be identified as a variable site.
-This is recorded correctly in the list of SNPs, but when it is passed to samtools to create the SNP matrix, that (first or last position) only has missing data.
-This bug has been reported but we do not currently provide a work-around for it.

 **SAMtools snp pileup difference from genome-wide pileup**